 - Avoid mixing alcohol with energy drinks.
 The caffeine reduces your ability to manage your alcohol intake.
 This can lead to a higher risk of alcohol-related harm.

-Source: Dietitians Association of Australia.
+Source: Dietitians Australia (formerly Dietitians Association of Australia) (2013): Smart Eating For You.
+Canberra, Australia.